AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 No-Fault Insurance System

-Due to Arkansas’ no-fault system, the at-fault party in an accident is responsible for all of the injuries and property damages they cause.
+Due to Arkansas’ add-on no-fault system, drivers have the option to add personal injury protection (PIP) to their policy.
+PIP pays covers medical expenses, wage loss, and death benefits regardless of who is at fault in the accident.
+Without PIP, the at-fault party in an accident is generally for the injuries and property damages they cause.
 The victim can sue in a civil suit if they were less than 50 percent at fault, in line with the state’s modified comparative negligence law.
+However, their recovery will be “diminished in proportion to the degree of his or her own fault,” according to Arkansas Code § 16-64-122.
+For example, if the victim is 30 percent at fault and sustains $10,000 of damages, they can only recover up to $7,000.

 Discounts